The approaches to health, safety and wellbeing outlined below, require the following factors at an organisational level:

-The organisational HSW self-assessment tool was developed by Lyn Walker on behalf of Domestic Violence Victoria.
-The objective of the organisational HSW self-assessment tool is to assess evidence-based factors that positively contribute to health, safety and wellbeing within organisations.
+The HSW self-assessment tool and was developed by Lyn Walker on behalf of Safe and Equal.
+The objective of the HSW self-assessment tool is to assess evidence-based factors that positively contribute to health, safety and wellbeing within organisations.
 These factors primarily relate to systems and processes at the organisational level.

 It draws heavily on a comprehensive evidence review undertaken for the Australian National Mental Health Commission and the Australian Mentally Healthy Workplace Alliance.
 It encourages mutually reinforcing strategies at the individual, job design, team and organisational level.